Truist

 Grant in 2022

-Community First Fund is a private, non-profit Community Development Financial Institution (CDFI) with the mission of providing capital in areas where it is not normally available.
-Community First Fund aims to make a positive difference in the community by providing loans to entrepreneurs, commercial real estate, and affordable housing developers, as well as nonprofits, for projects that create jobs, housing opportunities, essential community facilities, and help revitalize communities.
+Community First Fund is a private, non‑profit Community Development Financial Institution that supplies capital in underserved areas.
+It provides loans to entrepreneurs, commercial real estate and affordable housing developers, and nonprofits, supporting projects that create jobs, housing, essential community facilities, and community revitalization.

 Junior Achievement of Greater Washington